 "The Ecosystems Knowledge Network is a unique resource that draws together practical knowledge across the UK about managing the environment for everyone's benefit.
 It has helped us know where to start in applying big concepts like natural capital in Northern Ireland."
 Craig McGuicken, Chief Executive Officer, Northern Ireland Environment Link

 In 2015, we were invited by the Local Nature Partnership for Cambridgeshire and Peterborough to run a workshop to facilitate new partnership work between organisations in the health and environment sectors in the area.
-This took place in July 2015 and involved 50 people (details are here).
-Out of this event, a 'Naturally Healthy' Workgroup has been formed, involving local environmental organisations as well as public health and academic specialists.
-This group is actively pursuing funding opportunities for new projects that will benefit the health of the people of Cambridgeshire and Peterborough.
+Out of this event, a 'Naturally Healthy' Workgroup was formed, involving local environmental organisations as well as public health and academic specialists.

 In 2013, the Network team provided advice to the Heritage Lottery Fund's Landscape Partnership scheme on the inclusion of the ecosystems approach in its application guidelines.
 The guidelines have been published and are being used to guide new proposals for major projects to protect and enhance landscape heritage across the UK.